christ242/mini-projet-docker-eazytraining/README.md

 ```bash
 ````

-### Infrastructure As Code (5 points)
+### Infrastructure As Code

-After testing your API image, you need to put all together and deploy it, using docker-compose.
+After testing my  API image, I will put all together and deploy it, using docker-compose.

 The ***docker-compose.yml*** file will deploy two services :